-Briefly, in 1974, the General Assembly of North Carolina appropriated the funds to establish a four-year medical school at ECU to increase the supply of primary care physicians to serve the state, to improve health status of citizens in eastern North Carolina, and to enhance the access of minority and disadvantaged students to a medical education.
+In 1974, the General Assembly of North Carolina appropriated the funds to establish a four-year medical school at ECU to increase the supply of primary care physicians to serve the state, to improve health status of citizens in ENC, and to enhance the access of minority and disadvantaged students to a medical education.
 Physician faculty serve as adjunct faculty members in DPH.
-The School of Medicine is nationally recognized for success in pursuit of its mission.
+The BSOM is nationally recognized for success in pursuit of its mission.